-The Attune NxT Flow Cytometer combines ultrasonic waves like those used in medical imaging with hydrodynamic forces to precisely position cells into a single, focused line in the central axis.
+Attune Flow Cytometers combine ultrasonic waves like those used in medical imaging with hydrodynamic forces to precisely position cells into a single, focused line in the central axis.
 Enabling cells to be tightly focused at the point of laser interrogation allows the system to collect more photons, helping to ensure data quality regardless of the sample-to-sheath ratio.

 Acoustic focusing also lets your lab rapidly acquire high-quality data.
-You can achieve sample throughput rates of 12.5 µL/min or 1,000 µL/min up 10 times faster than traditional hydrodynamic focusing systems and acquisition speeds of 35,000 events/sec.
-This means you can process all of your samples—including low-concentration and precious samples—more quickly and accurately with minimal loss in quality.
+Users can achieve sample throughput rates of 12.5 µL/min or 1,000 µL/min, up to 10 times faster than traditional hydrodynamic focusing systems and acquisition speeds of 35,000 events per second.
+This means processing all samples—including low-concentration and precious samples—more quickly and accurately with minimal loss in quality.

 Acoustic focusing minimizes variation regardless of the sample rate, so you don't have to make the tradeoff between throughput and sensitivity.
 This is demonstrated in the cell cycle analysis example below, where it's critical to precisely detect differences in fluorescence intensity between multiple cell populations.

 Detection of rare events requires acquisition of high numbers of cells to attain a reliable measure of accuracy.
-The Attune NxT cytometer allows dilute samples to be processed quickly at sample input speeds of up to 1 mL/min, significantly faster than conventional cytometers that support maximum sample input rates of 60–100 µL/min.
+Attune Flow Cytometers allow dilute samples to be processed quickly at sample input speeds of up to 1 mL/min, significantly faster than conventional cytometers that support maximum sample input rates of 60–100 µL/min.
 Acoustic focusing thus offers a unique combination of speed and quality, cutting the time to collect rare events significantly over long acquisition times.

-The Attune NxT Flow Cytometer supports both high speed of acquisition and high sensitivity to allow easy detection and phenotypic and functional characterization of rare cells.
+Attune Flow Cytometers support both high speed of acquisition and high sensitivity to enable easy detection and phenotypic and functional characterization of rare cells.
 This step-by-step strategy for detecting rare events in our Flow Cytometry Learning Center will help you think through the best approach for pre-analytical, analytical, and data analysis phases of your research.

-The Attune NxT Flow Cytometer is configurable with up to 4 spatially separated lasers and 16 parameters.
+Attune Flow Cytometers are configurable with up to 4 spatially separated lasers and 16 parameters.
 Spatial separation provides flexibility for multicolor panel design and streamlines compensation.
 The system offers superior speed with acquisition rates of up to 35,000 events per/second with high sensitivity to meet a range of research requirements.

 High sensitivity distinguishes between dim signals and background, resulting in less variation and better signal separation.
 Fluorescent resolution coefficient variation is less than 3% for a single peak, and predicted MESF is ≤80 (FITC), ≤30 (PE), ≤70 (APC).
 Sensitivity in comparison to competitive systems is described below.

-The Attune NxT features a novel optical design that delivers first-class reliability and superior performance over time.
-The flat-top beam profile in the solid-state lasers minimizes the effects of changes in fluidics or optics, which in turn can lead to instability or alignment issues and instrument downtime.
+Attune Flow Cytometers feature a novel optical design that delivers first-class reliability and superior performance over time.
+The flat-top beam profile of the solid-state lasers minimizes the effects of changes in fluidics or optics, which in turn can lead to instability or alignment issues and instrument downtime.

-To prevent clogging and allow for volumetric analysis, the Attune NxT Flow Cytometer uses a positive displacement syringe pump to control sample volume.
+To prevent clogging and allow for volumetric analysis, the Attune Flow Cytometers use a positive displacement syringe pump to control sample volume.
 The system can perform volumetric cell counts in a known volume (gated or total events) and can easily gate out dead cells to count live cells only in a live/dead analysis.
-Unlike traditional cytometers that operate at a maximum pressure of 15 PSI, the Attune NxT Flow Cytometer controls pressure at 75 PSI, reducing the likelihood of cell-cell interactions and resulting in clog resistance.
+Unlike traditional cytometers that operate at a maximum pressure of 15 PSI, Attune Flow Cytometers control pressure at 75 PSI, reducing the likelihood of cell-cell interactions and resulting in clog resistance.

 The software has unique tools to simplify experimental setup, including reagent selection using the filter configuration manager.
 This provides guidance for matching the right reagent to the optimized channel on the instrument by selecting reagents from a drop-down menu of prepopulated or customized reagents, which is then applied to plot labels.

-Compensation is both rapid and accurate using a guided software system.
+Compensation for spectral overlap between fluorescence channels is both rapid and accurate using a guided software system.
 The system adjusts the compensation and applies it to the samples so that you only need to prepare the proper controls and adjust the voltage gates.

-Automated compensation supports both negative and unstained parameters and allow you to setup and collect compensation controls directly from a plate if needed.
+Automated compensation supports both negative and unstained parameters and allows you to set up and collect compensation controls directly from a plate if needed.
 This automation eliminates trial and error and delivers compensation rapidly and accurately.
-In addition, on-plot compensation controls allow for fine-tune adjustments, and compensation can be subsequently modified should the need arise to add or remove parameters after compensation is set up.
+In addition, on-plot compensation controls allow for fine tuning, and compensation can be subsequently modified should you need to add or remove parameters after setup.

 The FDA released the Electronic Records and Signatures Rule, known as 21 CFR Part 11 in August 1997.* This rule defines the requirements for use of electronic documents in place of paper documents.
 The law specifies the system elements, controls, and procedures that are necessary to ensure the reliability of electronically stored records.

-This software license for the Attune NxT acoustic focusing cytometer supports compliance with 21 CFR Part 11 FDA guidelines for Security, Auditing, and Electronic Signatures using a SAE console.
-The Attune 21 CFR software is available for use only on Windows 10 computers.
+This software license for the Attune acoustic focusing cytometers supports compliance with 21 CFR Part 11 FDA guidelines for Security, Auditing, and Electronic Signatures using a SAE console.
+The Attune 21 CFR software is available for use only for flow cytometry data on Windows 10 computers.